docelic/article_date/PARSING.md

 It performs fast, non-regex searches within the input text to identify offsets of interest.
 The data within the offsets is then extracted into substrings for further processing.
-This further, targeted processing may then use more expensive functionality such as regex matching, etc.
+This targeted processing could then use more expensive functionality such as regex matching, etc.

 The parser's low-level functionality consists of the following primitives: